silverbulletmd/silverbullet/website/Configuration Manager.md

 # Sections
 ## Configuration
-Lists all configuration options registered via [[API/config#config.define(spec)]], grouped by category.
+Lists all configuration options registered via [[API/config#config.define(key, schema)]], grouped by category.
 For each option you can edit its value according to its schema — scalars (string, number, boolean), enums (drop-downs), passwords (masked input), and structured objects all have appropriate editors.
 Defaults come from the schema, so leaving a field untouched means "use the default".

 ## Keyboard Shortcuts
 Lists every [[Command]] in the system and lets you rebind its shortcut.
 Features: